Scholarship Plus and Minus

 Comp II is a research course.
 Your point of view is extremely valuable and must be in evidence in everything you write, but it can be fully credited only when you support it with evidence gathered from other credible sources.

-Technically, the trouble with your Works Cited is easy to fix, MyStudent.
+Technically, the trouble with your References list is easy to fix, MyStudent.

-You’ve named five sources in your Works Cited, but you’ve cited only one (“The Island of Stone Money”).
-The others might belong in a Bibliography as sources you consulted, but since you didn’t cite them, they have no place in your Works Cited.
+You’ve named five sources in your References, but you’ve cited only one (“The Island of Stone Money”).
+The others might belong in a Bibliography as sources you consulted, but since you didn’t cite them, they have no place in your References.
+Readers of your list will search your article for indications that you’ve used the sources.

-Removing the four would fix your Works Cited.
+Removing the four sources would fix your References.

 However, you need to cite more than just the single primary source to earn a grade for this assignment.
 The harder fix is to read, absorb, reflect upon, and deliver your insights about, several other sources from those provided.
 And cite them, of course.